 By looking at Ted Bundy, many people would never guess he was the serial killer responsible for the brutal assaults and murders of at least 30 young women and girls.
 Good-looking, charming and well-educated, many believed Bundy just didn’t seem “like the type to kill somebody,” as one woman said outside the courthouse during his trial.
 Even as a child, Bundy appeared completely normal — for the most part.
-Piers Morgan sits down with some lesser known but equally terrifying offenders in the series "Serial Killer with Piers Morgan," premiering July 16 at 7/6c on Oxygen.

 Born at a Burlington, Vermont, unwed mothers’ home in 1946, Bundy spent his early years with his mother, aunts and grandparents in Philadelphia.
 In an interview with Oxygen’s two-hour special “Snapped Notorious: Ted Bundy,” investigative journalist Kevin Sullivan recounted an eerie moment from this time in Bundy’s childhood that foreshadowed his future as a serial killer.